fleaflet/flutter_map/docs/examples-and-errors/common-errors.md

 3. Look through the [issues page on GitHub for error/bug reports related to `LateInitializationError`](https://github.com/fleaflet/flutter_map/issues?q=is%3Aissue+LateInitializationError)
 4. If you didn't find an already opened/closed issue that worked, open a new issue
 5. If you think you can fix it, [see the Contributing page](../miscellaneous/contributing)

+## Performance Issues

+'flutter_map' does not use any platform specific code.
+This is intended to make your development experience easier and more seamless, by reducing setup/installation time and complexity.

+However, this means that some of the more complicated calculations are slower than other libraries.

+We're slowly tracking and resolving these issues: see [issue #1165 on GitHub](https://github.com/fleaflet/flutter_map/issues/1165).
+Please bear with us whilst we do this: maintainer efforts are stretched at the moment.

+If you have any ideas on how to help, please leave a comment: it's greatly appreciated!